 The Tanakh does not particularly focus on God as Avinu (our Father) for the whole Jewish nation—yet there are 15 paternal references to God in the Tanakh.

 This tradition began with Rabbi Akiba (c.
-40–135) who prayed to God “Our Father, our King, we have no king but Thee” to end a devastating drought.
-According to the Talmud, he was immediately answered.
+40–135) who prayed these words to God to end a devastating drought: “Our Father, our King, we have no king but Thee” According to the Talmud, God immediately answered.
 (Taanit 25b; see Isaiah 63:16—our Father; Isaiah 33:22—our King).

 As well, Rabbi Yeshua authoritatively revealed deep intimacy with God by referring to Him many times as “My Father,” which was perhaps unprecedented in Jewish practice at the time.
 Moreover, He taught all of us to pray by beginning our supplications with “Our Father,” denoting a shared, intimate relationship among all of His children.

 The Brit Chadashah (New Covenant) also highlights Yeshua’s use of the familiar Aramaic title Abba (Dad), about which author Marvin R. Wilson writes “that a Jew would be considered irreverent if he used it of God” (Our Father Abraham, p.
 57).

 In fact, the Brit Chadashah has over 165 references to the paternal nature of God.

 Still, the Tanakh has very clear paternal references as well.
 While the Psalmist praised God as “a father [av] to the fatherless, a defender of widows” (Psalm 68:5), the Prophet Isaiah affirmed that “you, Lord, are our Father [avinu]” (Isaiah 64:8) and described the faithful commitment of God to those with whom He shares relationship: